 - Initiated through the Interchange Phasing Program - SBCTA contribution is capped at the public share (55.9%) of a \$10 million project cost. - The cost and schedule is based on the City of Highland's Capital Project Needs Analysis submitted September 2021.

-Project Lead Agency: City of Highland Current Development Phase: PA/ED Complete for Beneficial Use: 2027
+Project Lead Agency: City of Highland Current Development Phase: PA/ED Complete for Beneficial Use: 2027 Funding Plan: The project is funded as shown in the table below.

 SR 210/5TH STREET INTERCHANGE (1,000s)